tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/install-contrail-ocata-kolla-50.rst

 The ``contrail-kolla-ansible`` playbook works in conjunction with ``contrail-ansible-deployer`` to install OpenStack and Release 5.0. *x* . containers.

-To deploy a Tungsten Fabric Cluster using Tungsten Fabric Command, see Deploying Tungsten Fabric Cluster using Contrail-Command and instances.yml.
+To deploy a Tungsten Fabric Cluster using Contrail Command, see Deploying Tungsten Fabric Cluster using Contrail-Command and instances.yml.

 Deployment of Kolla containers using ``contrail-kolla-ansible`` and Tungsten Fabric containers using ``contrail-ansible-deployer`` is presented in this topic: